NorskRegnesentral/DiffFuSR/README.md

 ## 4. Test the complete SR + Fusion pipeline
 Test using pretrained model using and the comlete super-resolutiona nd fusion pipeline.
 Select the correct flag desired.
 Either use Gram Schmidt or Neural Network for fusion.
 For neural network a pre-trained weight are required.
 Also chose the super-resolution model to be used.

+Downloads weight for fusion module must be in `logs/GSD/`.

 ```bash
 python 6_test_multispectral_SR_fuse.py